warncke/immutable-app-component/README.md

 #### preBind

-    myComponent.preBind = function (elementId, property) {
+    myComponent.preBind = function (elementId, property, event) {
         ...
     }

-`preBind` is called with the component instance, the id of the element to be bound and the name of the property to bind to.
+`preBind` is called with the the id of the element to be bound, the name of the property to bind to, and the name of the event to bind to which may be `change`, `input` or `undefined` (both).
 If `preBind` returns `false` the bind will not be performed.

 #### preGet